FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

-- translate to spanish, german, arabic

 ## Done

+- added machine translation, so that translators can try the game in their language first : ar,de,es,ko,ru,ur,uz,zh
 - change translation keys to get better sorted files
 - change fortunate ball to work more like coin magnet, carrying the balls around to catch them at next puck bounce
 - add a test to forbid more than 5% grey bricks on black background, remove grey bricks border
 - simplified texts to make translation easier